lodash-archive/grunt-lodash/README.md

       dest: 'build/lodash.build.js',
       // define a different Lo-Dash location
       // useful if you wanna use a different Lo-Dash version (>= 0.7.0)
-      // by default, lodashbuilder uses always the latest version
+      // by default, grunt-lodash uses always the latest version
-      // of Lo-Dash (that was in npm at the time of lodashbuilders installation)
+      // of Lo-Dash (that was in npm at the time of grunt-lodash installation)
       src: 'node_modules/lodash',
       // More information can be found in the [Lo-Dash custom builds section](http://lodash.com/#custom-builds)
       category: ['collections', 'functions']